KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 ##### Users Need Only Wait Until They Are Satisfied With a Transaction's Number of Notarizations and Other Security Features

 For the average user, when performing a trade of goods and services where security is desired, the user simply needs to wait until the notary nodes complete the notarization process.
-Once a transaction's history is included in a notarization in the Bitcoin blockchain, the only way to break the security protecting their transaction history requires breaking the security of the Bitcoin.
+Once a transaction's history is included in a notarization in the Litecoin blockchain, the only way to break the security protecting their transaction history requires breaking the security of the Litecoin.

 Komodo software automates the verification process, and developers can tailor their individual communities around the needs of their audience.

-Through these measures, Komodo’s dPoW consensus mechanism maintains the security innovated by Satoshi Nakamoto, and because dPoW enables the Bitcoin hash rate to serve more independent blockchains than just the single Bitcoin blockchain, dPoW even expands on Nakamoto’s original design.
+Through these measures, Komodo’s dPoW consensus mechanism maintains the security innovated by Satoshi Nakamoto, and because dPoW enables the Bitcoin/Litecoin hash rate to serve more independent blockchains than just the single Bitcoin blockchain, dPoW even expands on Nakamoto’s original design.

 ## The Notarization Process